 - FreezeFest was much bigger this year, with quite a few trips taking place over the weekend, so each canyon has been written up by a different participant.
-This trip report was produced by Tim (T2) Vollmer:

 The Twister and Rocky Creek double was what had convinced me to do this year’s FreezeFest on the Newnes Plateau.

 Rocky Creek is notoriously chilly, even in summer, so it promised to offer a real temperature challenge.
 But on the plus side, there’s only jumps and slides in the two canyons, and no abseiling meant we could take a larger group and not be stuck shivering at the top of each drop.

 It was only a short drive from our base camp at Barcoo Swamp, made even nicer by the blue skies and sunshine that combined with a mass of early flowering wattle to give a stunning display.

 At the carpark, which we’d expected to have to ourselves, a Forester was already parked.
 A peek inside revealed ropes, helmets, harnesses and other canyoning goodies.
 Were they fellow FreezeFesters, or just some other maddies who’d picked the same weekend?